Electric Folding Bikes Buyer’s Guide

 If you’re interested in purchasing an electric folding bike, here are some of the things you should consider while making your selection:

-Battery power and range
+Electric folding bike battery power and range

 The most expensive and essential part of an electric folding bike is its motor and battery.
 Bigger batteries will power you for longer distances, but they can be bulkier and heavier.